What Is Eye Movement Desensitization and Reprocessing (EMDR) and How Can It Help You?

 For example, someone who experiences intense anxiety when having to meet with their boss or other authority figure could be an excellent candidate for EMDR, as would someone with PTSD or panic disorder.
 This therapy can be used to address many types of negative experiences and personal interactions that continue to affect you today.

-Moreover, Brionna Taylor explains, “The biggest sign for me to incorporate EMDR into someone's treatment is if their treatment goals are around resolving trauma and triggers associated with their trauma.
-If they mention their past getting in the way of their present, I will likely recommend using EMDR in their treatment plan.
+Moreover, Brionna Taylor explains, “The biggest sign for me to incorporate EMDR into someone's therapy is if their therapy goals are around resolving trauma and triggers associated with their trauma.
+If they mention their past getting in the way of their present, I will likely recommend using EMDR in their therapy plan.
 However, I use EMDR for more than just trauma.
-For example, if a client wants to work through their anxiety or old stories from the past that interfere with their self-esteem (e.g., I am unworthy, I am not good enough), then I will also recommend EMDR in treatment, because it is a great way to see where these stories began and start to replace them with adaptive ways of thinking.”
+For example, if a client wants to work through their anxiety or old stories from the past that interfere with their self-esteem (e.g., I am unworthy, I am not good enough), then I will also recommend EMDR in therapy, because it is a great way to see where these stories began and start to replace them with adaptive ways of thinking.”

 What To Expect in an EMDR Session With Me